Borodianka: Post-war period

-In connection with the development of the socialist economy and the growth of the village in 1957, Borodyanka was classified as an urban-type settlement.
-In 1956, a bus began to run on the route Borodyanka - Borodyanka station.
-In 1970, 5,110 people lived in Borodyanka.
+In connection with the development of the socialist economy and the growth of the village in 1957, Borodianka was classified as an urban-type settlement.
+In 1956, a bus began to run on the route Borodianka - Borodianka station.
+In 1970, 5,110 people lived in Borodianka.

 The village received a great impetus in its development with the construction of a branch of the Kyiv manufacturer "Red Excavator" (ATEK) (director - Kyryliuk VH, 19.11.1939 - 09.07.2002), which began in 1974.
 In the next two decades, housing construction for plant workers and the reconstruction of the central part of the village were launched.
 In 1985, a new school for 1,200 students was built at the expense of the excavator plant.

-In the autumn of 1976, the Borodyanka collective farm (kolkhoz) named after Lenin was headed by A. M. Ignatov (24.10.1935 - 04.02.1994).
+In the autumn of 1976, the Borodianka collective farm (kolkhoz) named after Lenin was headed by A. M. Ignatov (24.10.1935 - 04.02.1994).
 During his leadership, a housing estate for collective farmers was built, production was significantly expanded with the introduction of processing shops.

 In 1986, as a result of the Chernobyl accident, the village, as well as the entire Borodyanka district, was assigned to the zone of enhanced radioecological control.

-In 1987, the village of Shevchenkove of the Borodyanka Village Council was included in the Borodyanka urban-type settlement.
+In 1987, the village of Shevchenkove of the Borodianka Village Council was included in the Borodianka urban-type settlement.

 In the early 90s, on the basis of the collective farm, agricultural firm "Renaissance" was established.
 In 1999, the kolkhoz land was disbanded and the Kolos private agricultural enterprise was established (headed by B. M. Batov).

 Until 18 July 2020, Borodianka served as an administrative center of Borodianka Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Borodianka Raion was merged into Bucha Raion.